kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Unstable work schedule ]( dimensions/work_organization.md#unstable-work-schedule ) | __3.75__ times less common in the industry than overall |

 ## Restaurants

+> The restaurants industry is made up of establishments that prepare and serve food to customers.

 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Total Frequency Ratio |
 |-------------:|-------------------:|